 For instance, if company A spent $200 on marketing in year 1 and they acquired 200 customers in the same year, their CAC is $1.00.

-Let’s take another example – an ecommerce company running on Shopify, called Fin, which sells protein powders.
+Let’s take another example – an ecommerce company running on Shopify called Fin, which sells protein powders.
 Fin spent $50,000 on advertising last month, and its marketing team says 5,000 new orders were placed.
 This means their CAC is $10.

 Shopify merchants need to calculate their LTV accurately and track it consistently.
 Why?
-Because both customer turnover (churn rate) and profit depend on your customers’ desire to continue engaging with your brand and coming back to your store for more purchases.
+Because both customer turnover (churn rate) and profit depend on your customers’ desire to continue engaging with your brand and returning to your store for more purchases.
 Here’s one way you can calculate lifetime value, though the results will be incomplete (see the section below):

 LTV and CAC are closely tied together as the metrics that should receive most of your attention.
-By itself, LTV is the best indicator of future churn (the live-and-die metric for Shopify stores), your best projector of profit, and perhaps the biggest help in making marketing and sales decisions, such as:
+By itself, LTV is the best indicator of future churn (the live-and-die metric for Shopify stores), your best projector of profit, and perhaps the most significant help in making marketing and sales decisions, such as: